scalar-labs/scalardl/docs/scalar-dlt-compatibility-table.md

 # Scalar DLT Compatibility Table

-This document shows the compatibility of different scalar-ledger and scalardl-java-client-sdk version.
+This document shows the compatibility of different scalar-ledger and scalardl-java-client-sdk versions.

 ## Compatibility Table
 scalar-ledger | scalardl-java-client-sdk    |